Lohenl/gasp-swe-assignment-2024/docs/how-to-use.md

 ```
 npm start
 ```
-11. wait till you see a list of functions like so:
+11. Wait till you see a list of functions like so:

 ![display of ready functions](./img/functions-are-ready.PNG)